Students must apply via one of the following online application forms:-

 This information was correct at the time of publication.

 This degree is ideal for teachers and other people working with children aged 0-5.
-It will qualify you for more senior positions in teaching and educational management in schools and educational institutions around the world.
+It has the potential to qualify you for a range of positions in teaching and learning and educational management in schools and educational institutions around the world.

 This course leads to a PGCE in Early Years Teaching that is accredited by the University of Sunderland.

-Please note that this course does not award Qualified Teacher Status (QTS), which you need to teach in any state-maintained school in England or Wales.
+Please note that this course does not award Qualified Teacher Status (QTS) or Early Years Teacher Status (EYTS), which you need to teach in any state-maintained school in England or Wales.

 From our previous cohorts successful graduates have moved to enhanced job roles, both within and out-with their existing workplace settings.
 Successful graduates from this course have used their Masters level credits to gain entry to and accelerate their progress on Masters degrees both at the University of Sunderland and other international universities.